MarvellousBee/mp3-player/README.md

 `cd C:\mp3-player & python3 main.py "C:\example.mp3"
 `
 ### User guide
-You may toggle dark/light mode by clicking the top left corner icon (sun/moon, not MPy3 logo).
+You may toggle dark/light mode by clicking the top left corner icon (sun/moon, not the MPy3 logo).

 The three main lists contain:
 * Songs in current playlist